 Looking for role models, mentors, speakers and generally amazing people working in science, technology, engineering and maths ?

-We’re proud to have profiled more than 75 women in STEM and look forward to bringing you many more stories of people combining STEM with their ‘X’ – their passion, interest or another field.
+We’re proud to have profiled more hundreds of women in STEM combining STEM with their ‘X’ – their passion, interest or another field.

 Studying Computer Science Engineering at UNSW helped Florencia land the job of her dreams at Google.

 Karen's Deloitte career path has been so rewarding, she's encouraging other young women to join the field.

 Junior developer, Women in Tech president and VUW student Aleisha Amohia is breaking down barriers for young women studying engineering.

 Software engineering grad Renee Noble is a developer for tech education start-up Grok Learning.

 Angel Dixon works on passion projects based on universal design and disability inclusion

 Computer science education expert Dr Nicky Ringland is passionate about developing tech teaching resources.